gotha/aishe/workshop/session-2/go/solution/README.md

 ## Performance Metrics

-- **Processing time**: Time taken by the AISHE API to process the question (only shown on cache miss)
+- **Processing time**: Time taken by the AISHE API to process the question (shown on cache miss)
+- **Original processing time**: The original API processing time from when the response was first cached (shown on cache hit)
 - **Execution time**: Total time from receiving the question to displaying the answer (always shown)
 - Cache hits are significantly faster (~0.05s) compared to API calls (~2.47s)